 Consequently, risk management at ARAG SE takes account of sustainability risks within the framework of the existing risk categories, with climate change risks being a key focus at present.
 For the Company, there is a particular risk to investments in connection with climate change.
 In the reporting year, the Company performed scenario analyses with respect to potential effects on the investment portfolio as part of the ORSA process.
 Further information on these analyses can be found in chapter C.2.
+'Market Risk'.

-Sustainability risks in the social and corporate governance spheres are also taken into account as the Company does not support those seeking to raise capital through investments that contravene standards of human rights, decent working conditions, or equal opportunities, or those that cannot document any steps they have taken to transform the ESG impact of their business.
+Sustainability risks in the social and corporate governance spheres are also taken into account as the Company does not support those seeking to raise capital through investments that contravene standards of human rights, decent working conditions, or equal opportunities, or those that cannot document any steps they have taken to transform their activities in line with ESG considerations.